Putting Smiles on the Faces of Everyone Nintendo Touches

 Consumer Support Systems

 In Japan, in addition to setting up three call centers to help answer different types of questions, we also offer email support for inquiries and receive feedback through a dedicated online portal.
 We have additional systems for sharing consumer feedback with relevant internal departments to improve the development of new products and enhance our services.
-Since encouragement from our consumers also helps to boost employee motivation, we share words of gratitude and encouragement from our consumers separately within the company in the form of thank-you calls.
+Since encouragement from our consumers also helps to boost employee motivation, we share words of gratitude and encouragement from our consumers within the company in the form of thank-you messages.

 We also have set up similar consumer service centers in locations outside Japan, where we provide support in local languages.